Born 1952

 GLouisville, Kentucky, USA

 Gus Van Sant is an openly gay American director known for a career that moves fluently between indie experimentation and mainstream Hollywood.
-His early films β Mala Noche (1985), Drugstore Cowboy (1989), My Own Private Idaho (1991) β established him as a poet of the margins, with My Own Private Idaho in particular earning a place in the canon of queer cinema for its tender portrait of two young male hustlers.
-He directed the mainstream hit Good Will Hunting (1997, Academy Award for Best Director nomination) and the controversial shot-for-shot remake of Psycho (1998), then returned to a minimalist art-film mode with his Death Trilogy (Gerry, Elephant, Last Days).
+His early films — Mala Noche (1985), a raw, low-budget portrait of a store clerk's obsessive love for a teenage Mexican immigrant that helped kick off the New Queer Cinema movement, Drugstore Cowboy (1989), and My Own Private Idaho (1991) — established him as a poet of the margins, with My Own Private Idaho in particular earning a place in the canon of queer cinema for its tender portrait of two young male hustlers.
+He directed the mainstream hit Good Will Hunting (1997), earning an Academy Award nomination for Best Director, and the controversial shot-for-shot remake of Psycho (1998), then returned to a minimalist art-film mode with his Death Trilogy — Gerry (2002), Elephant (2003), and Last Days (2005).
 His film Milk (2008), a biopic of gay rights pioneer Harvey Milk starring Sean Penn, won two Academy Awards.
 Van Sant has been openly gay throughout his career and has made queer visibility a consistent thread in his work.